 The device is delivered with the memory array erased: all bits are set to 1(each Byte contains FFH).
-The Status Register bits are set to 0, except QE bit (S9) and DRV0 bit (S21) are set to 1.
+The Status Register bits are set to 0, except DRV0 bit (S21) is set to 1.

 8.3.
 ABSOLUTE MAXIMUM RATINGS